Slack and Mailing Lists

 • Not all communications will be synchronous

 • While IM-based conversations can feel very immediate, please don’t feel that you have to respond to messages immediately, nor expect others to respond immediately.
 We’re all busy!
+Use your status to inform the community of your availability.

 B. SENDING PRIVATE MESSAGES It can be helpful to others when you’re sharing resources and brainstorming solutions to “work out loud” in a specific thread because then your learning becomes a future resource for others, too.